 So, all three of these make it tough for you to breathe.
 And regardless of which one you have, you’ll likely experience symptoms like:

-Alright, so there’s no denying that these things have a lot in common.
-So, how can you possibly tell which one you’re actually dealing with?
-Read on to learn the telltale signs of each of these conditions (or if you'd prefer a more personalized approach, take our quick symptom quiz—just be sure to get a diagnosis from a doctor before taking any action).
+Alright, there’s no denying that these things have a lot in common.
+So how can you possibly tell which one you’re actually dealing with?
+Read on to learn the telltale signs of each of these conditions.

 Let’s start with allergies.
 There are a few telltale signs that your immune system is simply reacting to allergens.